Join Our Mailing List

 "that was the worst session I've ever had in my whole life."

-Again, the practitioner smiled during every session revealed dissociation in bliss, was oblivious, unconscious, and clearly dishonored every laid out post-biodynamic practice boundary, which harmed the client on the table.
-In essence, this ignorant practitioner, by defiantly not honoring the practice boundaries, engaged in Unethical Practitioner Conduct.
+Again, that the practitioner smiled during every session, revealed dissociation in the bliss. the practitioner was oblivious, unconscious, and clearly dishonored every previously laid out post-biodynamic practice boundary that harmed the client on the table.
+In essence, this ignorant practitioner, by defiantly not honoring the biodynamic and post-biodynamic practice boundaries, engaged in Unethical Practitioner Conduct.

 What Do I Mean By "One-sided Contacts?

-The fingers of one hand under the thigh; the other hand touches the shoulder - with NO direct contact with the midline.
+The fingers of one hand are under the thigh while the other hand touches the shoulder - with NO direct hand contact with the midline.

 That is a huge "no no" in biodynamic osteopath circles.
 Biodynamic osteopaths teach that one-sided off the midline contacts, create a false midline in a client.
 Their practice boundary is - always have contact with the midline - which honors Blechschmidt, an embryologist, who discovered that the body is a bilateral symmetrical whole-unit organism that is created around an axial line (midline).
-While osteopathic biodynamics adheres to it, Shea abandoned Blechschmidt's midline principle by inventing his one-sided contact:
+While osteopathic biodynamics adheres to this midline principle, Shea abandoned Blechschmidt's principle that the body is created around an axial midline when he invented his one-sided contact:

 www.youtube.com/watch?v=sGAnnJAYS9s&t=3s

-In summary, when a practitioner is arrogant, they are expressing the demon of doubt, which is the Beast of the thinking mind, When that guides a practitioner, they refuse to honor the osteopathic biodynamic and post-biodynamic practice boundaries.
-It is that arrogance on behalf of some practitioners the reeks of Superego arrogance, which implies the following:
+In summary, arrogant non-osteopathic practitioners - who have no understanding of the osteopathic principles of biodynamics - express the demon of doubt, which is the Beast of the thinking mind, When arrogance born out of doubt guides a practitioner, they refuse to honor the osteopathic biodynamic and post-biodynamic practice boundaries.
+It is the arrogance on behalf of practitioners that reeks of Superego narcissism, which implies the following:

-While completing seven years of chiropractic training, for eighteen years I studied with Sutherland's student.
-I also took all of Upledger's work, Viola Frymann's tutorials in cranial osteopathy, and all of Milne's work, and then I practiced for 30 years, offering over 40,000 sessions.
-Add to that my teaching several thousands of hours of classes in biomechanical, functional, and biodynamic cranial, post-biodynamic Stillness Touch, which spontaneously emerged in me in 2002.
+I completed seven years of chiropractic training while concurrently studying with Sutherland's student for eighteen years.
+I took all of Upledger's work, Viola Frymann's tutorials in cranial osteopathy, and Milne's work, and then taught Milne's work.
+During my 30 years in practice, I offered well over 40,000 sessions.
+Add to that I taught several thousands of hours of classes in biomechanical, functional, and biodynamic, post-biodynamic Stillness Touch (which spontaneously emerged in me in 2002).

-Some of practitioner's Superego Megalomania was so arrogant, they continually operated from a functional neutral (stillness around the tad-pole), using functional efference, and applying one-sided contacts - to the detriment of their fellow practitioners during session exchanges inside a post-biodynamic group field - that these practitioners were ignorant of and oblivious to.
+Some practitioners in the Basel Class were so arrogant and ignorant that they unconsciously operated in a functional neutral - stillness envelops the tad-pole - and they used functional efference, and applied one-sided contacts - all to the detriment of their fellow practitioners during session exchanges inside a post-biodynamic group field (and these practitioners were ignorant of and oblivious to their impact).

 If a practitioner longs to enter the 'room' and 'know' post-biodynamics,